iReady Test

 • Answer (C) is incorrect.
 The passage does not mention any disagreement between the brothers Saroo and Guddu and their parents.
 On the contrary – it presents their relationship in a positive way, depicting them as people who help their family in challenging times.

-Tip: Pay careful attention to detail and make sure to read each option carefully.
-Relying on your initial reaction and impression of the passage may lead you to overlook small details that make attractive answer choices incorrect.
-It may also be beneficial to read the question—and even the answer options of an individual question—before reading the passage so that you know what to look for.
+It may be beneficial to read the question—and even the answer options of an individual question—before reading the passage so that you know what to look for.

 Passage continued: